gitkraken/vscode-gitlens/README.md

 |`gitlens.annotations.file.gutter.format`|Specifies the format of the gutter blame annotations<br />Available tokens<br />`${id}` - commit id<br />`${author}` - commit author<br />`${message}` - commit message<br />`${ago}` - relative commit date (e.g. 1 day ago)<br />`${date}` - formatted commit date (format specified by `gitlens.annotations.file.gutter.dateFormat`)<br />`${authorAgo}` - commit author, relative commit date<br />See https://github.com/eamodio/vscode-gitlens/wiki/Advanced-Formatting for advanced formatting
 |`gitlens.annotations.file.gutter.dateFormat`|Specifies how to format absolute dates (using the `${date}` token) in gutter blame annotations<br />See https://momentjs.com/docs/#/displaying/format/ for valid formats
 |`gitlens.annotations.file.gutter.compact`|Specifies whether or not to compact (deduplicate) matching adjacent gutter blame annotations
-|`gitlens.annotations.file.gutter.gravatars`|Specifies whether or not to show gravatar images in the gutter blame annotations
+|`gitlens.annotations.file.gutter.gravatars`|Specifies whether or not to show avatar images in the gutter blame annotations
 |`gitlens.annotations.file.gutter.heatmap.enabled`|Specifies whether or not to provide a heatmap indicator in the gutter blame annotations
 |`gitlens.annotations.file.gutter.heatmap.location`|Specifies where the heatmap indicators will be shown in the gutter blame annotations<br />`left` - adds a heatmap indicator on the left edge of the gutter blame annotations<br />`right` - adds a heatmap indicator on the right edge of the gutter blame annotations
 |`gitlens.annotations.file.gutter.hover.details`|Specifies whether or not to provide a commit details hover annotation over the gutter blame annotations